stefanschneider/hakim/README.md

 On your Windows cell, run `hakim.exe`.
 It will error (hopefully helpfully) if there are errors, and just exit 0 if everything we check for is fine.
 You can optionally provide the `-gardenAddr` flag to target a Garden running somewhere other than `localhost:9241`.

+## Download

+The latest Hakim binaries can be found on the [releases page](https://github.com/cloudfoundry-incubator/diego-windows-release/releases) of [diego-windows-release](https://github.com/cloudfoundry-incubator/diego-windows-release/).

 ## Current checks

 - Both [diego-windows-release](https://github.com/cloudfoundry-incubator/diego-windows-release/) services are running (metron.exe, rep.exe)